Amaiz Personal Account Terms & Conditions

 This Agreement will be available at all times via the Amaiz App and our Website, but we also recommend that you download and retain a copy for your reference.
 If there is anything you do not understand, please don’t hesitate to contact our Customer Services using the contact details below:

-In writing: Amaiz, Dawson House, Jewry Street, London EC3N 2EX
+In writing: St Clare House, 33 Minories, London EC3N 1DD

 Nothing in this Agreement requires us to accept your application for an Amaiz Account and we can refuse your application at our sole discretion.